CONTACT US: (979) 968-3181 or (866) 968-3181 | PAY BY PHONE: (844) 971-1048

 - Never remove the third prong from a 3-prong plug.
 Dispose of electrical items and extension cords with damaged prongs.

 - Read instruction manuals.
-Use goggles or other safety aides.
+Use goggles or other safety aids.
 Never bypass a safety device.

 - Match product power needs to extension cord label information and make sure they are rated appropriately for outdoor use.